Nicoise Salad

-Nicoise Salad in bowl on table
+Nicoise Salad in serving bowl with eggs, olives, and cheese.

-What Is Salade Nicoise?
+What is Salade Niçoise?

-Fresh vs. Canned Tuna
+Fresh vs. Canned Tuna in Salad Nicoise

 Otherwise, you can absolutely use canned tuna, which is what I call for here.
 You really can use whatever canned tuna you have.
 Here are tips for choosing the best canned tuna: